0xc0de4c0ffee/coins/README.md

 See the [full usage examples](./examples/CoinsExamples.sol) for more detailed code samples covering all major functions.

+## Security Note

+A malicious or uncareful owner can potentially keep minting ERC6909 coins while ERC20 proxies circulate, leading to supply fragmentation.

+Note: If the max uint256 is minted, then converted into ERC20, there may be reverts or other unexpected behavior if more ERC6909 are minted.

 ## Getting Started

 Run: `curl -L https://foundry.paradigm.xyz | bash && source ~/.bashrc && foundryup`